About the Repository

 The Library is committed to the long term accessibility of all items in the Scholarly Commons: each item is assigned a persistent URL, and metadata records are maintained even for withdrawn content.
 There are no access restrictions for any content housed within the repository, and all content may be freely accessed by search engines.

-For questions, comments, and inquiries about the Schoarly Commons, contact the Digital Projects Group of the Hospitality, Labor, and Management Library, at .
+For questions, comments, and inquiries about the Scholarly Commons, contact the Nestlé Library at .

 About the School of Hotel Administration